ju7ior/ju7ior/README.md

 > "Good design is invisible, bad design is everywhere."
 >  - Dieter Rams

-Lover of all kinds of art, particularly furniture design, architecture and film ( [Pinterest](https://pin.it/7qNHkN3) for inspiration).
+Fan of all things of art and design, particularly furniture design, architecture and film.
 Always looking for better, and/or different, ways to look at the world around me and it's problems, through curiosity, patience, philosophy and science.
 > “If light is scarce then light is scarce;
 > we will immerse ourselves in the darkness and there discover its own particular beauty.”
 >   - Jun'ichirō Tanizaki